dB-Ryzen/mAYHEM/Updating-Firmware-Windows.md

 Windows SmartScreen may warn you about running this program.
 If so, tell Windows to run the program anyway.

+Norton Security may detect "WS.Reputation.1".
+This is not a virus detection, but indicating that Norton is unfamiliar with this installer.
+Please [read their explanation of this warning](https://www.symantec.com/security-center/writeup/2010-051308-1854-99).

 You will be asked if you want to allow the program to make changes to your computer.
 Answer "Yes".

 ![Windows UAC warning for ShareBrained Technology](images/windows/uac_installer_sharebrained_win81.png)